Fauré Le Page: Emile Henry Fauré Le Page (Paris 1840 – Paris 1929)

-He was ordained Chevalier de la Légion d'Honneur in 1878 and then Officer of the Légion d’Honneur in 1894.
+He was ordained Chevalier de la Légion d'Honneur in 1878 and then Officer of the Légion d'Honneur in 1894.

-The store opened at number 8, rue de Richelieu (at the corner with the rue de Montpensier which gives onto the Place du Théâtre Français), at the foot of the Royal Palace Hotel which opened its doors in 1909.
+The store opened at number 8, rue de Richelieu (at the corner with the rue de Montpensier, which gives onto the Place du Théâtre Français), at the foot of the Royal Palace Hotel, which opened its doors in 1909.

 In 1913, the armourer Dumond took over Fauré Le Page but kept the brand name and formed a company in 1925.

 Emile Henry Fauré Le Page died in 1929 and was buried at the Père Lachaise Cemetery.

-A revolutionary commitment
+Revolutionary commitments

-Le Page's staying power is undoubtedly surprising but it is the company's capacity to become the official supplier of each new government that is particularly impressive.
-The store's location, near the Palais-Royal puts the arquebusier at the heart of the political events during the eighteenth and nineteenth centuries.
-One imagines how strategically important warehouses full of firearms were during popular uprisings.
+The Le Page family became each administration's official supplier.
+The store's location, near the Palais-Royal placed the arquebusier at the heart of the political events during the eighteenth and nineteenth centuries, with the quantity of firearms kept in their warehouses being a target for the participants of the uprisings.
 It appears though that the Le Page family accompanied the revolutionary movement and from the beginning placed itself on the side of the protesters in 1789 and 1830.

 Many texts bear testimony to their patriotic commitment:

 "-M. Lepage, arquebusier, on Tuesday 27th July, deemed it his duty to oppose himself to the pillaging of the antique and precious firearms in his shops; he wanted to undertake himself, along with his employees, regular distribution of anything of use for the personal defense of his compatriots.
-During these three days Mr. Lepage incessantly distributed firearms and munitions to everybody; on the morning of the 27th, he provided a hundred and twenty pounds of gunpowder.
+During these three days, Mr. Le Page incessantly distributed firearms and munitions to everybody; on the morning of the 27th, he provided a hundred and twenty pounds of gunpowder.
 Since Tuesday, there has been a continuous flow of people in his shop; firearms were distributed at all hours, his eighty-five-year-old father helped him throughout.
-Patriotism is clearly hereditary in the Lepage family.
-During the first revolution, Mr. Lepage, arquebusier, gave up his stores three times to the defenders of freedom; today Mr. Lepage his son, has kept only his national gun and at the moment, along with all his triumphant fellow-citizens, he is under arms in his municipality."
+Patriotism is clearly hereditary in the Le Page family.
+During the first revolution, Mr. Le Page, arquebusier, gave up his stores three times to the defenders of freedom; today Mr. Le Page his son, has kept only his national gun and at the moment, along with all his triumphant fellow-citizens, he is under arms in his municipality."

-"-While the Swiss Guard lying in ambush in the houses of rue Saint-Honoré was organizing the rue de Richelieu, one could see the ladies from Lepage go out into the street to distribute lead and other metals to the brave citizens who were fighting uncovered amidst the bullets."
+"While the Swiss Guard lying in ambush in the houses of rue Saint-Honoré was organizing the rue de Richelieu, one could see the ladies from Lepage go out into the street to distribute lead and other metals to the brave citizens who were fighting uncovered amidst the bullets."

-"There are however two facts one must take note of because they are clues about popular sentiment.
+"There are, however, two facts one must take note of because they are clues about popular sentiment.
 We know that on the 27th and 28th, all the signs of the patented arms dealers were either vandalized or broken.
-The gunsmith Le Page’s sign, rue de Richelieu, read: Arquebusier of His Royal Highness Monseigneur the Duke of Orleans.
+The gunsmith Le Page's sign, rue de Richelieu, read: Arquebusier of His Royal Highness Monseigneur the Duke of Orleans.
 The people had crossed out in black His Royal Highness and had neatly respected the name of the Duke of Orleans".